 Czocha is located in the southwestern corner of Poland, close to the borders of Germany and Czech Republic.
-To make your traveling easier, we will organize player buses from Tegel and Schönefeld airports in Berlin.
-The trip takes about 3-4 hours.
-The buses leave for Czocha on Thursday morning, arriving before the briefings and workshops start, and return to Berlin on Sunday morning.
-Tickets to the buses can be bought separately, and the exact schedule can be found in the ticket shop.
+To make your travelling easier, we will organise a player bus from Brandenburg airport in Berlin.
+The trip takes 4-5 hours with stops.
+The bus leaves for Czocha on Thursday morning, arriving before the briefings and workshops start, and returning to Berlin on Sunday morning.
+Tickets to the bus can be bought separately, and the exact schedule can be found in the ticket shop.

-Other nearby cities to fly to are for example Wrocław and Prague, and from there you can get to the castle by carpooling or train.
+You can fly to other nearby cities, such as Wrocław or Prague, and from there you can get to the castle by carpooling or train.
 You can look for travel companions in the larp’s Facebook group.
 The closest train station is in Lubań, and a taxi from there to the castle takes about 20 minutes.

-We will ask for your needs and preferences in advance via a Player Form, and the sleeping arrangements will be published a few days before the event in order to accommodate for possible last minute changes.
-After that it’s perfectly alright to switch roommates (as long as everyone involved agrees), but please inform the organizers if you do so.
+We will ask for your needs and preferences in advance via a Player Form, and the sleeping arrangements will be published a few days before the event in order to accommodate possible last minute changes.
+Please don’t switch rooms or roommates without organiser approval, as we also need to inform the castle staff.

 The castle also has a tavern serving all kinds of enchanted drinks, open after the classes are over for the day.
 It’s a place to relax, hang out with friends, do homework and enjoy a glass of your favourite alcoholic or non-alcoholic beverage.
-The tavern accepts both Euro and Polish Złoty, cash only.
+The tavern only accepts tavern tokens that can be bought in the webshop before or during the larp.
 Please note that being visibly drunk is not tolerated at the event, and tavern Staff will refuse to sell alcohol to people who have had a bit too much.

-Every participant in College of Wizardry has a character, the witchard persona they will portray at the larp.
-Before the event you will be asked for your preferences for Year, House, Path and club of your character, and you can also apply to play a Staff member or a Prefect.
-The organizers will then assign the characters in a way that maintains a balance between different character groups.
+Every participant in College of Wizardry has a character, the person they will portray at the larp.
+Before the event, you will be asked for your preferences for Year, House, Path and Club of your character, and you can also apply to play a Staff member or a Prefect.
+The organisers will then assign the characters in a way that maintains a balance between different character groups.
 This means that you might not get your top choice in everything, but we’ll try to prioritise things that are the most important to you.

-Alongside your Year, House, Path and club you will also receive a character sheet that includes more information about the person you’re going to become at the larp.
-This is everything you need to play the larp, but you are also allowed to make changes to your character or even rewrite it completely.
-All edits must be submitted to the character coordinators for approval, and they will check they are in line with the overall vision and existing lore.
+If you choose to receive a pre-written character, you will also receive a character sheet.
+This is everything you need to play the larp, but you are also allowed to make changes to your character or write one yourself from scratch.
+All changes and self-written characters must be submitted to the character coordinators for approval, and they will check they’re in line with the overall vision of the larp and other existing lore.
 They can also offer feedback and ideas for how to improve your character.
 You are free to add or change as much as you want, as the point of the character sheet is just to give you ideas for who you would like to be at the larp.

 The character sheet consists of the following parts:

-- Questions.
-What more is there except what’s written on your character sheet?
+Questions.
+What more is there besides what’s written on your character sheet?
 These questions will help you to think a bit deeper and create more history and personality for your character.

-- Ideas for what to do.
-Suggestions for things to actually do during the larp.
+Ideas for what to do.
+These are suggestions for things to actually do during the larp.
 Do you want to cause trouble, solve a mystery or maybe defeat your enemy in a duel?
 If you can’t decide by yourself, these are a good starting point.

-- Ideas for relations.
-Examples of interesting relationships your character could have.
+Ideas for relations.
+These are examples of interesting relationships your character could have.
 You can look for such people either before the larp in the Facebook groups or during the workshops on site.